rxhernandez/TEMCOIN/user_guide.md

 Authors:
 > Xingfei Wei, Qiankun Mo, Chi Chen, Mark Bathe, and Rigoberto Hernandez.

-* For additional details on how to use TEMCOIN please refer to the docs folder.
+* For additional details on how to use TEMCOIN please refer to the [doc folder](https://github.com/rxhernandez/TEMCOIN/blob/main/doc).

 * Any questions or comments please reach out via email to the authors of the paper.